IantheH/qbr-business-review-template/README.md

 A strong QBR is not a product demo.

-It is a business conversation that helps the customer understand:
+It is a business conversation designed to clarify:

 - what progress has been made
 - how the platform supports their goals